vrozen/Cascade/README.md

 When executing user actions or coding actions, Delta generates cause-and-effect chains as transactions of edit operations in response.
 As a result, it can account for run-time eventualities such as run-time state migrations.

-* **DSLss** Cascade can be used to create Live Domain-Specific Languages (DSLs).
+* **DSLs.** Cascade can be used to create Live Domain-Specific Languages (DSLs).
 Tiny Live State Machine Language (TinyLiveSML) is included as a demo.
 We describe a live programming scenario below.
 Other DSLs currently under development are the Questionnaire Language, Machinations and Behavior Trees.

 ## Instructions